fbpx

 “If you are looking to optimise the time on social media, whilst making sure it is not taking over your life, learn how to run your accounts like a social media agency.”

-Even though we may refuse to admit, social media can be extremely overwhelming.
+Even though we may refuse to admit it, social media can be extremely overwhelming.
 There are times when the timelines are filled with triggering, sad and devastating topics.
 It’s very easy to let this stuff consume you mentally, without even knowing it.
 Our minds can sometimes act like sponges and absorb just about everything.
 That’s why it’s important to customize your social media to suit your specific needs.

 As an empath, it’s in my nature to absorb the emotions around me.
 This means that social media can easily affect my mental health.
-I used to delete the applications altogether until a friend of mine introduced me to some features that help to make it a healthier space.
+I used to delete the applications altogether until a friend of mine introduced me to some features that helped to make it a healthier space.
 I know for sure that I’m not the only one who is easily consumed by the space around them.
 But whether or not you’re an empath, it is necessary to make your social media a healthy space, because then you will eliminate social media anxiety or even depression.

 Here are 6 ways of making your social media a healthy mental space.